Skip to content

 import pyomo.core as pyo

-## We define a function which gets the matrix of distances and returns a Pyomo model
+## Define a function that gets the matrix of distances and returns a Pyomo model

 def PyomoTSP(dis_mat: np.ndarray) -> pyo.ConcreteModel: